vercel/next.js/docs/basic-features/data-fetching/client-side.md

 ---
-description: 'Learn how to use SWR, a data fetching React hook library that handles caching, revalidation, focus tracking, refetching on interval and more.'
+description: 'Learn about client-side data fetching, and how to use SWR, a data fetching React hook library that handles caching, revalidation, focus tracking, refetching on interval and more.'
 ---

 # Client-side data fetching